 Cal Aggie Student Alumni Association (SAA)

-University Policies on Nondiscrimination, Sexual Harassment, Student Records and Privacy
+University Policies on Nondiscrimination, Sexual Harassment/Sexual Violence, Student Records & Privacy

-Campus Security, Crime Awareness, and Alcohol and Drug Abuse Prevention
+Campus Security, Crime Awareness, & Alcohol & Drug Abuse Prevention

 In accordance with federal laws, Crime Awareness and Campus Security Act of 1990, and the Drug Free Schools and Communities Act of 1989, UC Davis annually makes information available to students and employees regarding campus security, crime statistics, and alcohol and drug abuse prevention.
 Also see, victim support services.